 Helmet (check with sanctioning body, most require Snell

 Driving suit or jacket

-Rib protector (not required by most sanctioning organizations, but highly
+Rib protector (not required by most sanctioning organizations, but highly recommended)

 Belts/restraints (for Champ kart)